jSoboil/jSoboil.github.io/rambles.md

 se <- sqrt(p * (1 - p) / n)
 ```

-However, this is much more efficiently implemented using the acceptance-rejection method which will be the topic of my next post.
+This is much more efficiently implemented using the acceptance-rejection method however, which will be the topic of my next post.

 Et voilà!